 4G technology is expected to follow a similar, albeit accelerated, path.
 After the auction that took place in June 2012, the first LTE-compatible devices are already available in the local market and LTE services are expected to be commercially launched in 2013.
-Currently, LTE tests are being undertaken in several cities9 tourist locations and international conference venues, such as the location of the Rio+20 event to introduce the service to customers and to monitor demand patterns.
-By 2016, LTE devices are expected to be more widely available, and deployment of LTE networks will have taken place.
+Currently, LTE tests are being undertaken in several cities tourist locations and international conference venues, such as the location of the Rio+20 event to introduce the service to customers and to monitor demand patterns.
+By 2016, LTE devices are expected to be more widely available which when combined with the expected deployment of LTE networks, will contribute to LTE take-up by customers.